PHIL 1XX Philosophy Transfer Credit (0 Credits)

-PHIL 397 Re-Thinking Animals: A Paradigm Shift (3 Credits)
+PHIL 397 Animals and Philosophy (3 Credits)

 This course investigates the way society's attitudes towards animals have changed during the last decade by making use of Thomas S. Kuhn's notion of paradigm shift.
 Students reflect upon changes in particular disciplines, such as cognitive sciences, and changing attitudes towards human use of animals in all spheres of society.

 Pre-Requisite(s): ENGL 102 and 8 Gen Ed Courses across Tier 1 and Tier 2.

 An inquiry into the form and function of concepts, laws, and theories, and into the character of explanation and prediction in the natural and social sciences, and an examination of some philosophical problems concerning scientific knowledge and scientific method.